-A Medicare Advantage plan in Maryland offers an alternative to beneficiaries looking for coverage beyond what is offered through Original Medicare.
-Medicare Advantage plans provide all the same coverage as Original Medicare, but include additional benefits as well.
-These extra benefits will vary from plan to plan and may include vision care, hearing services and devices, dental care, wellness programs, and prescription drug benefits.
+The Medicare Advantage (Medicare Part C) program in Maryland (and other states) offers an alternative for the beneficiary looking for coverage equal to or beyond what is offered through Original Medicare.
+Medicare Advantage plans provide all the same coverage as Original Medicare (except for hospice care, which is still covered under Medicare Part A), but usually include additional benefits as well.
+These additional benefits may vary from plan to plan and may include vision care, hearing services and devices, dental care, wellness programs, and prescription drug benefits.

-Medicare Advantage plans in Maryland are offered by private companies in the state that are approved by Medicare.
-There are a number of types of Medicare Advantage plans to choose from.
-Maryland residents can select from an assortment of Health Maintenance Organization (HMO), Preferred Provider Organizations (PPO), and Private Fee-for-Service (PFFS) plans.
+Medicare Advantage plans in Maryland are offered by private companies that are approved by Medicare.
+The same is true in other states.
+There are several types of Medicare Advantage plans, although not every type of plan may be available in your part of Maryland.
+Some popular types of Medicare Advantage plans include Health Maintenance Organization (HMO) plans, Preferred Provider Organization (PPO) plans, and Private Fee-for-Service (PFFS) plans.
 These plan types vary in terms of the providers included, requirements for referrals, and out-of-pocket expenses.

 Prescription drug coverage with Medicare Advantage plans in Maryland

 Many Medicare Advantage plans in Maryland, as in other states, include prescription drug benefits.
 Also referred to as Medicare Advantage Prescription Drug plans, they offer comprehensive benefits in a single convenient plan.
 It’s important to note that you must continue to pay your Medicare Part B premium along with any premium the Medicare Advantage plan charges.